President Hannah Berg (she/her)

-First year liaison
+First year liaison (To be decided.)

 Nicholas Cariello (he/him)

 As treasurer, Nick helps allocate funds to all the great outreach programs set up by WaMPS.
-He is a second-year graduate student working on quantum computing applications in nuclear theory.
+He is a third-year graduate student working on quantum computing applications in nuclear theory.
 In his free time, Nick loves playing DnD, baking, getting lost in the forest, and hanging out with his cat.